bonom/Explainable-AI-Economist/README.md

 ### Prerequisites

-The project is developed in Python 3.10 (Version must be `3.7 <= __version__ < 3.11`).
+The project is developed in Python 3.7.
 I strongly recommend to use a virtual environment and install the dependencies with the following command:

 ```
 pip install -r requirements.txt